koordinates/kart/docs/DATASETS_v2.md

     "id": "4324e825-ffed-8aff-ceac-53a7dde7e2f7",
     "name": "building_id",
     "dataType": "integer",
-    "primaryKeyIndex": null,
     "size": 32
   },
   {
     "id": "878f8e4e-433a-b7bb-74d5-b360ccfb3607",
     "name": "name",
     "dataType": "text",
-    "primaryKeyIndex": null,
     "length": 250
   },
   {
     "id": "c8e75111-0506-a898-4d0e-ed1aa8c81280",
     "name": "last_modified",
     "dataType": "date",
-    "primaryKeyIndex": null
   }
 ]
 ```

 ##### Syntax
 Every JSON object in the array represents a column of the database table, and these objects are listed in the same order as the columns in the table.
-Each of these objects has at least following fields:
+Each of these objects has at least the three required attributes - `id`, `name` and `dataType` - and some have a fourth optional attribute, `primaryKeyIndex`.

 ###### `id`
 This is a unique ID used internally, the contents of the ID have no specific meaning.
 However, the ID of a column remains constant over its lifetime, even as its name or position in the array changes, so they can are used to recognise a column even if it has been renamed and moved.